smilyamit/smilyamit/README.md

 ### Hola, I 'm Amit Tiwari 👋

-- 🔭 I’m currently working on Weed Emergence Modelling using ML, DJango, Flask
+- 🔭 I’m currently working on Weed Emergence Modelling using ML, DJango, Flask, AWS Lambda, S3
 - 🌱 I’m currently learning more about clean code and big project architecture
 - 👯 I’m looking to collaborate on new exciting Projects
 - 💬 Ask me about Django or any tech-related stuff